italia/spid-cie-oidc-django/README.md

-SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html), each of these can be installed separately within a django project, these are:
+SPID/CIE OIDC Federation is a suite of Django applications designed to make it easy to build an [Openid Connect Federation](https://openid.net/specs/openid-connect-federation-1_0.html), each of these can be installed separately within a django project:

 - __spid_cie_oidc.accounts__: customizable app that extended the Django User model.
 - __spid_cie_oidc.entity__: OIDC Federation django app, with models and API that implements OIDC Federation 1.0 Entity Statements, metadata discovery, Trust Chain, Trust Marks and Metadata policy.